cybik/xbox360bb/README.md

 I'm not interested in porting this to non-Linux platforms.

-However, because I rank highly in Google Searches and get emails as a result, here are some pointers:
+However, because I (edit: former maintainers) rank highly in Google Searches and get emails as a result, here are some pointers:

 ### All platforms (using Linux virtualised) ###